Ditectrev/DP-203/README.md

 - [ ] Avro
 - [ ] CSV

-### HOTSPOT You are designing an enterprise data warehouse in Azure Synapse Analytics that will store website traffic analytics in a star schema.
+### You are designing an enterprise data warehouse in Azure Synapse Analytics that will store website traffic analytics in a star schema.
 You plan to have a fact table for website visits.
 The table will be approximately 5 GB.
 You need to recommend which distribution type and index type to use for the table.
 The solution must provide the fastest query performance.
 What should you recommend?

 - [ ] Box 1: Clustered columnstore.
 Box 2: Clustered columnstore.
 - [ ] Box 1: Clustered.
 Box 2: Nonclusteredi.
 - [x] Box 1: Hash.
 Box 2: Clustered columnstore.
 - [ ] Box 1: Clustered.
 Box 2: Nonclusteredi.

-### HOTSPOT You have an Azure Data Lake Storage Gen2 account named account1 that stores logs as shown in the following table.
+### You have an Azure Data Lake Storage Gen2 account named account1 that stores logs as shown in the following table.
 You do not expect that the logs will be accessed during the retention periods.
 You need to recommend a solution for account1 that meets the following requirements: ✑ Automatically deletes the logs at the end of each retention period ✑ Minimizes storage costs What should you include in the recommendation?

 ![Question 154](images/question154.jpg)